What are the top international animation degree programs?

 20. Université Laval, Quebec City, Quebec, Canada

-The Faculty of Planning, Architecture, Art and Design at Université Laval houses the School of Design, home to the Bachelor of Animated Art and Science (B.Anim.)
-Program and the Certificate in Art and Program.
+The Faculty of Planning, Architecture, Art and Design at Université Laval houses the School of Design, home to the Bachelor of Animated Art and Science (B.Anim.) and the Certificate in the Art and Science of Animation.
 The Certificate Program consists of courses such as Animation Production, Animation Methodology, Storyboarding, Digital Image in Animation, Storyboarding, 3D Modeling and Animation, Graphic Animation (Motion Design), and Sound Dimension of Animation.
 Offered entirely online, the Certificate Program takes one year to complete.

 The B.Anim. is collaborative and project-based, and explores games, cinema, 3D virtual environments, and design (advertising, multimedia, and television).
 Students will have opportunities to collaborate with peers on projects, complete individual projects, enroll in the internship program, complete a portfolio, and participate in the Université Laval Placement Service (SPLA) event, which attracts employers from the animation industry.